ongres/stackgres/doc/content/en/02-demo-quickstart/03-create-your-first-cluster/_index.md

 By default backup are not enabled.
 To enable them you have to provide a storage configuration (AWS S3, Google Cloud Storage or Azure Blob Storage).
-We ship a kubernetes resources file in order to allow easy installation of minio service that is compatible with AWS S3.
+We ship a kubernetes resources file in order to allow easy installation of [Minio](https://min.io/) service that is compatible with AWS S3.

 Clean up the previously created cluster: